Cartilage is a connective tissue found in many parts of the body. Although it is a tough and flexible material, it is relatively easy to damage.

-This fine, rubbery tissue mainly functions as a cushion for bones at joints.
-People with cartilage damage commonly experience joint pain, stiffness and inflammation (swelling).
+This fine, rubbery tissue acts as a cushion between the bones of joints.
+People with cartilage damage commonly experience joint pain, stiffness, and inflammation (swelling).

 Fast facts on cartilage damage

 Here are some key points about cartilage damage.
 More detail and supporting information is in the main article.